 They have curved blades along their length.
 Unlike a straight gouge, this shape allows them to hollow out and make deeper cuts.
 It is ideal for relief carving.

 Spoon-bent gouges have a straight blade along its length and curves at the end, which looks like a spoon.
 They are used for hollowing and deep cutting, although they excel at cutting in hard-to-reach areas.

-Carving knives are for whittling, chip carving, letter carving, and detailing.
-They come with different blade shapes, each one designed for a specific purpose.
-Think about what the knife will be used for and select a blade shape that suits your needs.
+Knives are for whittling, chip carving, letter carving, and detailing.
+They come with different blade shapes, each designed for a specific purpose.
+Think about what the knife will be used for, and select a blade shape that suits your needs.

 V-tools make a V-shaped cut with an angled bottom, V tools are used for detailing and adding decoration.
 They come in different angles ranging from 30 and 45 degrees.